mizaelZuza/secure-network-proxmox-pfsense/firewall/pfsense-security-guide.md

 Protocol: Any

 Source: LAN net
-Destination: Single host or alias: Rede_Clientes
+Destination: Single host or alias: LAN_DESKTOPS_NET

 Log: ✅ (marque "Log packets that are handled by this rule")